Role

 Research areas

 Holly is particularly interested in the practice of collaborative drawing.
 In February 2016 she organised five collaborative drawing workshops involving 400 students from the Architecture Department and West Bridgford Infant School.
 The five collaborative drawings were exhibited at the ‘Performing Drawology’ exhibition in the Bonington Gallery in February 2016.
-In June 2016, she also ran a collaborative drawing workshop with university lecturers at the TILT (Trent Institute for Learning and Teaching) conference.
+Since then, she has run numerous workshops with NTU students and staff as well as with local school children.

 External activity